appsody/website/content/docs/stacks/develop.md

 ## Advanced Topics

-### Templating
+### Stack Variables

 Often in a stack, there are common values that are used across the image and template.
 It can be laborious to manually go through a stack and make changes to the values in every place they occur, especially if they change frequently, such as the version number.
-Appsody templating allows stack creators to declare values in their `stack.yaml` file and use templating constructs to refer to them throughout the stack; values can be changed in one place and always remain in sync.
+Stack creators can declare values in their `stack.yaml` file and use variables to refer to them throughout the stack; values can be changed in one place and always remain in sync.

-Templates are converted into their values before a stack is packaged.
-To use templating in your stack, wrap your templating variables with `{{.stack}}`.
+Variables are converted into their values before a stack is packaged.
+To use variables in your stack, wrap your stack variables with `{{.stack}}`.

 **Example usage:**